medic/cht-docs/content/en/apps/examples/covid-rdt-reference-app.md

  * Storing all RDT data, including pictures, in the CHT
  * Best practices for RDT workflows in the CHT

 Your instance of CHT needs to be on v3.13+ which has features developed to support this reference application, including:

   * **Display Base64 Image** - show ASCII encoded images inline
   * **Android App Launcher** - integrate with third party apps like the RD-Toolkit
   * **Parse Timestamp to Date** -  convert epoch time stamps (`1628945040308`) to your desired format (`Sun Mar 19 13:25:08`).

 For more information on these features, see the ["Related Content"](#related-content).

+Additional requirements for this application beyond CHT 3.13, include [CHT Android 0.10.0](https://github.com/medic/cht-android) or later and Dimagi's [RD-Toolkit 0.9.8](https://github.com/dimagi/rd-toolkit/) or later.

+While this application utilizes the RD-Toolkit, the integration features in the CHT Core and CHT Android are generic.
+This means you could use a different RDT Android application if you prefer.
+Beyond the scope of RDTs, you may use any application that is supported.
+To read more about this feature, see the [forms reference documentation]({{< ref "apps/reference/forms/app#android-app-launcher" >}}).

 ## Workflow